coder-selvarajan/100-days-of-code/log.md

 **Thoughts** I have been learning Flutter app development for sometime.
 Now I wanted to build a game app as part of #100daysofcode challenge.
 The game name is 'Thayam' it's a ludo type game based on South-India.

 **Link(s) to work :** [Thayam App](https://github.com/coder-selvarajan/thayam_flutter)

+### Day 2: Aug 8, Saturday

+**Today's Progress**: Calculating positions and building game-board using custompainter widget.

+**Thoughts** Went thru many tutorials about CustomPainter - The one from raywenderlich.com was really helpful in understanding custompainter better.
+The canvas size issue needs to be fixed.

+**Link(s) to work :** [Thayam App](https://github.com/coder-selvarajan/thayam_flutter)